Kiopp/Event-Scheduling-Application/README.md

 # Event Scheduler PRO
-A web application for scheduling and managing events, built using the MERN stack.
+A web application for scheduling and managing events, built using the MERN stack (MongoDB, Express, React, Node.js) using Create React App.

 # Group Number:
 Group 5